Adult Enrichment

 Cell Phone Photography

-Learn how to better utilize the photography features of your cell phone camera.
-Topics include general photography instruction, optimum file sizing, downloading and organizing photos to your computer and more.
-Instructor: Kate Quinn
+Learn to apply photography skills in composition, framing, focus and source lighting when using your cell phone camera.
+Topics include general photography instruction, optimum file sizing and

 7 to 9 p.m.